 GIOCHI DI PALIO

 CARABINIERI A CAVALLO

 COI PIEDI SUL TUFO

 I "CITTINI" CON LE CORONE DI ALLORO

 LA MAGIA DI SIENA

 THE PALIO OF SIENA

-The Best Pictures of the famous Sienese Horses Race in the photos of Alessia Bruchi, italian photographer of Palio di Siena.
+The Best Photos of Palio di Siena, the famous Sienese Horses Race in the pictures of Alessia Bruchi, italian Palio photographer based in Siena.